smadwer/heart-disease-classifier/README.md

 # Heart Disease Classifier

-This code uses the scikit-learn library in Python to train a decision tree classifier on a dataset of patients' medical information, to predict whether or not they have heart disease.
+This project uses machine learning to predict whether or not a patient has heart disease based on their medical information.
+We use three different models (Decision Tree, Random Forest, and Logistic Regression) and compare their performance.

 # Requirements

+- Python 3.x
-scikit-learn
+- scikit-learn
-pandas
+- pandas
+- matplotlib
+- numpy

 ## Usage

-Clone or download the repository
+1 - Clone or download the repository.
-Run the following command to execute the code:
+2 - Run the script with the command: python main.py
-Copy code
-**python heart_disease_classifier.py**

-The output of the code will be the predicted class (0 or 1) for a given set of features.
+The script will train the models on the dataset, evaluate their performance, and display a bar plot comparing the performance of the models.

-Dataset
+## Dataset

-The dataset used in this code is the Heart Disease dataset from the UCI Machine Learning Repository.
-It consists of medical information of patients such as age, sex, cholesterol levels, blood pressure, etc., and their respective target classes (0 for no heart disease, 1 for heart disease).
+The dataset used in this project is the Heart Disease dataset from the UCI Machine Learning Repository.
+It consists of medical information of patients such as age, sex, cholesterol levels, blood pressure, etc., and a target variable indicating whether or not they have heart disease (0 for no heart disease, 1 for heart disease).

-## Model
+## Models

-The decision tree classifier model is trained on the given dataset to predict the target class of a patient based on their medical information.
-The model is trained using the fit method of the classifier.
+I used three different models:

+Decision Tree
+Random Forest
+Logistic Regression
+Each model is trained on the dataset and evaluated using five different metrics: accuracy, precision, recall, F1-score, and ROC AUC score.

-## Output
+## Results

-The output of the code is the predicted target class (0 or 1) of a patient with given medical information.
+The script outputs the performance of each model in terms of the five metrics and displays a bar plot comparing the performance of the models.